LAMMPS

 Important

-Along with the executable lmp LAMMPS installation on Discoverer HPC includes the following tools:
+Along with the executable lmp, some old installations of LAMMPS, still available on Discoverer HPC, may include the following tools:

 binary2txt